JayneLawley/Team1_TMDb_Hackathon_2/README.md

 * No legal or privacy issues identified as data was sourced from TMDb’s public Kaggle dataset.

 ## Dashboard Design
-- Power BI Dashboard: Interactive Power BI Dashboard with key KPIs, filters, sliders, and charts for movie success influencing factors (and genre-specific ones for the Horror dashboard).
+- Power BI Dashboards: Interactive Power BI Dashboard with key KPIs, filters, sliders, and charts for movie success influencing factors (and genre-specific ones for the Horror dashboard).
 - Purpose: Communicate feature importance and success drivers.
 - Audience: Production companies, investors, and decision-makers who need clear, actionable insights into which factors drive film success.
 - Note: Dashboard genre focus (Horror) provides a closer look at the horror genre and its key influencer drivers.